Theft Act Offences

 In normal circumstances, the holder of the bank account has a right to sue the bank for the amount of any credit balance and any agreed overdraft.
 When it can be proved that the dishonest actions of a defendant had the effect of extinguishing such a right in a bank account belonging to another person, it would be appropriate to charge the theft of a credit balance belonging to the account holder.

 Electricity is not property within the meaning of section 4 Theft Act 1968 (Low v Blease Crim L.R.
 513) and cannot therefore be stolen.
 When electricity is used without due authority, or dishonestly wasted or diverted, prosecutors should charge the offence of abstracting electricity contrary to section 13 Theft Act 1968.

 Section 125(1) of the Coroners and Justice Act 2009 requires that when sentencing an offender for an offence committed before 6 April 2010, the courts must have regard to any relevant sentencing guidelines.

-The following sentencing guidelines relevant to the offences referred to in this guidance can be found at: Guidelines to download - Sentencing Council.
+The following sentencing guidelines relevant to the offences referred to in this guidance can be found at the Sentencing Council website.
 They include: